-After graduating summa cum laude in biology in 1997, Dr. Nguyen stayed to receive his medical degree from the University of California, Irvine, College of Medicine in 2001.
-He received training at UCI Medical Center, Long Beach Memorial Medical Center, and Long Beach VA Medical Center.
-Following his internal medicine training, he completed his hematology and medical oncology fellowship at the NCI-designated Chao Family Comprehensive Cancer Center at the University of California, Irvine Medical Center.
+After graduating summa cum laude in biology in 1997, Dr. Nguyen received his medical degree from the University of California, Irvine, College of Medicine in 2001.
+He received internal medicine training at UCI Medical Center, Long Beach Memorial Medical Center and Long Beach VA Medical Center.
+Dr. Nguyen completed his hematology and medical oncology fellowship at the NCI-designated Chao Family Comprehensive Cancer Center at University of California, Irvine Medical Center.
 During his fellowship, he received training in Bone Marrow/Stem Cell Transplantation at UCLA Medical Center.

 AREAS OF SPECIAL INTEREST

 Aerodigestive Tumors, Lung Cancer, Gastrointestinal Cancer, Integrative Oncology, Hematology